 time, even to collect clothes or other personal belongings.

 After serving you with a Notice to Leave, the park owner/manager may make an urgent application to the Tribunal to have you evicted.
 If you receive a Notice to Leave you should contact us as soon as possible.

 If you own your caravan and you want to sell it, you can transfer your caravan park residency rights to the purchaser by using a Transfer of Residency Rights form.
 Consumer Affairs Victoria 1300 55 81 81 (local call charge) can send you the Transfer of Residency Rights form.

 At the start of your residency the park owner/manager must give you a statement which tells you the amount they will charge you if they sell your caravan for you.

-If you have paid a bond and the park owner/manager wants to claim some or all of it, contact the Tenants Union for advice.
+If you have paid a bond and the park owner/manager wants to claim some or all of it, contact us for advice.
 The park owner/manager has 10 business days from when you move out to make a claim against your bond and you have a right to dispute their claim.
 If the 10 days have passed and they haven’t made a claim, they must refund your bond in full.

 Never sign a blank Bond Claim form.

 If you leave goods behind, the owner/manager cannot dispose of your goods unless they get an Abandonment Order from the Tribunal.